oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/germany.md

 eagle; national colors: black, red, yellow

 ### 國歌
-- `name`: "Das Lied der Deutschen" (Song of the Germans)
+- `名稱`: "Das Lied der Deutschen" (Song of the Germans)
-- `lyrics/music`: August Heinrich HOFFMANN VON FALLERSLEBEN/Franz Joseph HAYDN
+- `歌詞／音樂`: August Heinrich HOFFMANN VON FALLERSLEBEN/Franz Joseph HAYDN
 **note**:  adopted 1922; the anthem, also known as "Deutschlandlied" (Song of Germany), was originally adopted for its connection to the March 1848 liberal revolution; following appropriation by the Nazis of the first verse, specifically the phrase, "Deutschland, Deutschland ueber alles" (Germany, Germany above all) to promote nationalism, it was banned after 1945; in 1952, its third verse was adopted by West Germany as its national anthem; in 1990, it became the national anthem for the reunited Germany

 ### 國家級遺產